 Industry Academia Collaboration

 Another very important aspect of incubating innovative thinking and making students ready for the challenges is through the collaboration between Academia and Industry.
 It helps the young students learn the ways of the industry and also work on some real world problems.
-The industry is benefited such that a vast pool of learners and researchers is available to look at the problems and solve them for the industry.
+The industry is benefited such that a vast pool of learners and researchers is available to look at the problems from a completely unbiased and fresh point of view and solve them for the industry.
 A large number of American universities take extra effort for working closely with the industry.
 Here is an article explaining the immense benefit for the society when academia and industry collaborate.

 When we talk about innovation and R&D at the industrial level, we need to look at the world as a stage.
 Till 1990s, Indian economy was a closed economy marred by the License and Quota system.
 Unnecessary government control over the industry killed innovation.
 Till 1990, there was no/little challenge from other global companies.
 This prevented the Indian industry from innovating to produce high quality low cost products.
 This probably explains the mindset I have discussed in the beginning of this article.

 Most of the research bodies in India were inherited from the colonial era.
 CSIR (Council of Scientific and Industrial Research) was established in 1941, ICMR (Indian Council for Medical Research) was established in 1911, ICAR (Indian Council for Agriculture Research) was established in 1929.
 Many other bodies that were established after the independence were established ad hoc.
 They have their own charters and were/are working in silos.
 Even today there is little collaboration between these research bodies.
 There is no supervising body presiding over the research activities in the country as a whole.